 4. Provide any additional information that you would like us to know about your STOP Program subgrant and/or the effectiveness of your subgrant.
+This question is optional and strongly encouraged.

 Use this space to describe any topics such as promising practices the STOP-funded program used or relationship building among community partners.